MTG/essentia.js/README.md

             var signal = typedFloat32ArrayVec(signalArray);

             // compute logMelBands for the given audio signal var melBands = Module.logMelBands(signal, frameSize, hopSize);

+            // if you want to run the algos in essentia debugging mode Module.debuggerEssentia(true);

+            // shutdown the essentia instance if you no longer need.
+            Module.shutdownEssentia();

         }
     };